anabelisam/anabelisam/README.md

 🌟 I had worked in tech for 10 years, and now i dedicate my life to online education, content generation and my Masters 💚.

-📊 My favorites projects of my career were in Education, Health, Stats and PMP.
+📊 My favorites projects of my career were in Education, Health, Stats, Customer Service and PMP.

 👩🏻‍💻 As developer i had worked with (and more):